Memory Care Home Solutions

 Memory Care Home Solutions (MCHS) focuses on extending and improving quality time at home for families caring for loved ones with memory loss, dementia, or Alzheimer’s disease.
 MCHS serves a vulnerable population, often overlooked by the healthcare system.
 Non-drug dementia interventions have been tested in randomized controlled trials and found to be more effective than available drug therapies, but people do not have access to these treatments.
 Currently, payment mechanisms and infrastructure to support non-drug treatment for dementia care do not exist in the healthcare delivery system.
 Because of this, providers are reluctant or unable to adopt these best practices.
 MCHS provides families with non-pharmacological, evidence-based treatment that improves the quality of life and health outcomes for people living with dementia and care partners.

-With this grant, MCHS aims to increase health equity for older adults with dementia by disrupting the standard dementia-care model and creating a pathway for non-pharmacological dementia treatment to be delivered within the health care system.
-By creating change in the delivery and reimbursement of dementia treatment within healthcare, MCHS will reduce barriers and increase health equity for this underserved population.
+With this grant, MCHS aimed to increase health equity for older adults with dementia by disrupting the standard dementia-care model and creating a pathway for non-pharmacological dementia treatment to be delivered within the health care system.
+By creating change in the delivery and reimbursement of dementia treatment within healthcare, MCHS reduced barriers and increased health equity for this underserved population.

 Evaluation Center Activities

-• Assist with the development of a data system by providing recommendations based on the key informant interviews, and work with MCHS to identify the necessary data points and metrics to include in the system.
+- Assisted with the development of a data system by providing recommendations based on the key informant interviews, and worked with MCHS to identify the necessary data points and metrics to include in the system.

 Our Products